emo-bon/emobon-ontology/shacl-validator/README.md

-Here a few simple routines for GrapghDB are provided to help users:
+Here a few simple routines for GraphDB are provided to help users:
 1. clear a named graph,
 2. update the SHACL shapes in the default SHACL graph, and
 3. retrieve the SHACL shapes from the default SHACL shape graph.